ViTa-Plane/agi_custom_nodes/README.md

 Generates random latent image with resolution (832x1216), (1216x832) and (1024x1024) (hard coded, change if you need) the node outputs W and H  dimensions as Int ,latent image and resolution string in (W)x(H) format

+agi/string/Auto Break (auto_break.py)
+automaticly inserts a BREAK every 75 tokens (change in max_tokens widget).
+Text output with BREAK commands and total tokens count outputs.
+For use  with ComfyUI's "CLIPTextEncode with BREAK syntax" node